sadaszewski/focker/docs/v2/04_facets.md

 ## Dictionary-based steps

 In addition to _facets_, Focker 2.0 introduces one more innovation to make image recipe development easier and faster - dictionary-based steps.
 Instead of using a list of steps, one can specify a dictionary, where keys can be of an arbitrary sortable type (usually strings or numbers), whereas values contain the old-fashioned lists of steps.
 In such a situation the lists of steps will be concatenated in the order determined by the order of the keys coming from the dictionaries.
-This mechanic works also across facets and allows to append commands in any place without the need to rebuild the image from scratch.
+This mechanic works also across facets and allows to append commands in any place without the need to rebuild the image from scratch (or from an earlier snapshot).
 An example:

 01_nginx.yml:
 ```
 steps:
+  4: # forgot to copy the nginx.conf file
+    - copy:
+      - [ files/nginx.conf, /usr/local/etc/nginx.conf ]
   1:
     - run:
       - export IGNORE_OSVERSION=yes ASSUME_ALWAYS_YES=yes
       - pkg install nginx
       - service enable nginx
-   4: # forgot to copy the nginx.conf file
-    - copy:
-      - [ files/nginx.conf, /usr/local/etc/nginx.conf ]
 ```

 02_php.yml: